 Start small with an internal team that already communicates and collaborates regularly.
 We recommend between 10 and 50 people, including the launch team, and growing from there.

-💡 Create a channel called #introductions.
-Whenever new members join your team, ask them to share a little bit of information about themselves.
+💡 Create a channel called #intros.
+Whenever new members join your workspace, ask them to share a little bit of information about themselves.

 💡 Try using information gathered during the user interviews to choose a group that is ready and comfortable with change.

 Now that you’ve demonstrated Slack’s value, it’s time to choose a specific team to formally launch with.
 The group could range in size between 100 and 500 people depending on your organization’s comfort with new technology and open communication.

 When selecting the next group, try to choose a cross-functional group that collaborates often and is ready for change.
 Including the group from Phase 1 is key — they'll show newcomers how to work with each other in Slack.

 You can repeat this phase as much as necessary until you feel comfortable moving on.